Volunteer with us

 Our volunteering opportunities consist of two key roles.
 You can be involved in one or the other, or both!

 Support with clubs and playschemes - You will support the children and young people whilst they attend our clubs and playschemes; playing and interacting with them, looking after them and ensuring they are having a good time.
 You will be working alongside other volunteers and experienced staff.

 Fundraising - You will support with raising vital funds needed to support our services.

 What training and support would I receive?

 All our volunteers complete Induction Training, which covers important topics such as Disability Awareness, Communication Skills, Safeguarding, Confidentiality and Health and Safety.
 This is delivered by a combination of face-to-face training and accredited and certificated e-learning.
 Where appropriate, you may be offered additional training, such as Makaton, enteral feeding, epilepsy awareness, behaviour management and moving and handling.
-During your time as a volunteer with us, our Volunteer Coordinator will be available for any advice or help you feel you need.
+During your time as a volunteer with us, our Volunteer Coordinator will be available for any advice or help you feel you need, alongside providing supervision.

 When can I volunteer?

 Our clubs run on weekends during term-time and a mixture of weekdays and weekends during school holidays.
 You are able to choose in advance which sessions you would like to volunteer at, enabling you to fit it around your other commitments.